-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$280,644.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$312,746.
 The costs of the District's activities were primarily funded by program revenues and general revenues which are comprised primarily of assessments and other general revenue.
 General revenue is mainly comprised of permit fees, interest and other revenues.
-In total, expenses decreased from the prior fiscal year, the majority of the decrease was the due to costs associated with the litigation during the prior fiscal year.
+Other revenues include proceeds from the sale of right-of-way.
+In total, expenses increased from the prior fiscal year, the majority of the increase due to professional services costs associated with preparation of documentation of the sale of rights-of-way.